LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. Click "Run Workflow", select your branch, and tap the green button.
 1. You have some time now.
 Go enjoy a coffee.
 The build should take about 20-30 minutes.
 1. Your app should eventually appear on [App Store Connect](https://appstoreconnect.apple.com/apps).

+## Set Up Users and Access (TestFlight)
 1. For each phone/person you would like to support Loop on:
     * Add them in [Users and Access](https://appstoreconnect.apple.com/access/users) on App Store Connect.
     * Add them to your TestFlight Internal Testing group
+    * Each person in this group will get an email each time you update (build again) on GitHub
-    * If building for a child, you will send the invitation to yourself because you will install for your child: See [Install Loop for Child](gh-deploy.md#install-testflight-loop-for-child)]
+    * If building for a child, you will send the invitation to yourself because you will install for your child: See [Install Loop for Child](gh-deploy.md#install-testflight-loop-for-child)

 ## Deployment